Find Affordable College Courses

 $16,200 Average Tuition & Fees

 University of the Southwest ranked #7 on this year’s Best Value Special Education Schools in New Mexico list.
-Located in the rural area of Hobbs, USW is a private not-for-profit school with a small student population.
+Located in the rural area of Hobbs, USW is a private not-for-profit college with a small student population.

 Full Special Education at University of the Southwest Report